On this page

 Key messages

-- Pfizer Bicillin L-A 1.2 million unit prefilled syringes for injections - A new shortage is anticipated from 20 December 2024 to 10 January 2025.
+- The shortage of the Pfizer Bicillin L-A 1.2 million unit prefilled syringes for injections has resolved.

-- The shortage may impact the management of conditions such as syphilis, acute rheumatic fever/rheumatic heart disease and other group A streptococcal diseases.
+- Bicillin is used in the management of conditions such as syphilis, acute rheumatic fever/rheumatic heart disease and other group A streptococcal diseases.

-- The Therapeutic Goods Administration has approved a second overseas-registered product, Extencilline benzathine benzylpenicillin 1.2 million unit vial (France) under Section 19A of the Therapeutic Goods Act 1989.
-This will be available from the 24 November 2024 to cover any potential supply gaps.
+- The Therapeutic Goods Administration approved the importation of a second overseas-registered product, Extencilline benzathine benzylpenicillin 1.2 million unit vial (France) under Section 19A of the Therapeutic Goods Act 1989.
+This approval has now expired but stock may still be available in pharmacies.

-- Since 1 April 2024, the Extencilline benzathine benzylpenicillin product is subsidised by the Pharmaceutical Benefits Scheme.
+- Since 1 April 2024, the Extencilline benzathine benzylpenicillin product has been subsidised by the Pharmaceutical Benefits Scheme.

 - The Extencilline benzathine benzylpenicillin products require reconstitution and have different administration instructions to Bicillin L-A pre-filled syringe.